(March 1 - May 1)

 To recommend a student for this award, fill out the online form, print the required Certification Form and send it to the TMEA office with the appropriate signatures prior to the May 1 deadline (postmarked or emailed/faxed by May 1).
 Late applications will not be accepted.

-Texas Music Scholars receive a certificate, patch and letter from the Texas Music Educators Association signed by the Executive Director.
+Texas Music Scholars receive a patch and certificate from the Texas Music Educators Association signed by the Executive Director.
 You will receive a press release for your use.

 Please note that this is an award, not a scholarship or other offer of money.